 Cancer Services offers families a chance to enjoy normal family outings with other families coping with cancer through free monthly activities like family bowling, cooking at Young Chef’s Academy, or Equine Fun Day.
 These activities offer families an opportunity to forget about cancer and escape the stresses associated with a cancer diagnosis.

 The holidays are supposed to be a joyous time, but can often be stressful when a family is impacted by cancer.
-To help families have a merry and bright holiday season, Cancer Services hosts a festive week of Holiday Cheer.
+To help families have a merry and bright holiday season, Cancer Services hosts a festive event for Holiday Cheer.
 Stop by to enjoy multiple holiday themed crafts and goodies, like ornament making, holiday trivia and cookie decorating.
 There will even be a special visit from Santa!

 In addition to these services, comprehensive and tailored services, resources and programs are available for the adult affected by cancer.
 Click here for more information.